maxscn/jobbig/README.md

 A TypeScript library for type-safe durable workflows with pluggable storage/queue backends.

-> This is the first library I ever published, I might not get everything right immediately.
+> This is the first library I have ever published, I might not get everything right immediately.
 Before version 1.0.0, there will be breaking changes.
 Before 1.0.0, I will treat minor versions as major versions and patches as both bug fixes and features.

 ## Quick Start